zhenhuaw-me/tflite/README.md

 ## Disclaimer

 The `schema.fbs` is obtained from TensorFlow directly, which could be property of Google.
-Maitainer of this package has tried to [contact](assets/disclaimer.eml) [one](https://github.com/aselle) of the TensorFlow maitainers for legal or permission issues, but receiving no reply.
+Maintainer of this package had tried to [contact](assets/disclaimer.eml) TensorFlow maintainers for licensing issues, but received no reply.
 Ownership or maitainship of this package is open to transfer or close if there were any issues.